 You might have heard of the GAPS diet plan and protocol in the past (created by Dr. Natasha Campbell), which has the same goal of eliminating certain types of carbs and triggering foods from someone’s diet that are known to worsen gut permeability and inflammation.

 An SCD diet and the GAPS diet have a lot in common.
 Food elimination during the GAPS diet is done in stages, and the GAPS diet food list includes many of the same ones used an SCD diet, such as most vegetables, fish, healthy fats and oils, grass-fed meat, and sprouted nuts, seeds and legumes.
+The macrobiotic diet also shares some similarities, though only uses plant-based foods.

 1. Helps Treat Digestive Disorders